deepaksood619/deepaksood619.github.io/docs/frontend/react/code-commands-snippets.md

 # Code / Commands / Snippets

-## dependenciesare the packages your project depends on
+dependencies are the packages your project depends on

-## devDependenciesare the packages that are needed during the development phase.
+devDependencies are the packages that are needed during the development phase.
 Say a testing framework like [Jest](https://flaviocopes.com/jest/) or other utilities like [Babel](https://flaviocopes.com/babel/) or [ESLint](https://flaviocopes.com/eslint/)

 In both cases, when you install a package, its dependencies and devDependencies are automatically installed by [npm](https://flaviocopes.com/npm/).

-## peerDependenciesare different.
+peerDependencies are different.
 They are not automatically installed

 When a dependency is listed in a package as a peerDependency, it is not automatically installed.
 Instead, the code that includes the package must include it as its dependency.